ckrbl/setuptools-protobuf-grpc/README.md

-# protobuf support for setuptools
+# setuptools with protobuf and grpc compilation

 Plugin for `setuptools` that adds support for compiling protobuf files.